hyptocrypto/SpigotCaseStudy/README.md

 # Notes
-Looks like we hidden some flags or secrets in the DOM that need to manipulated/displayed using the browser window API.
+Looks like some hidden flags or secrets in the DOM that need to manipulated/displayed using the browser window API.

 ## Steps.